-- event (BundleEvent) The original event object. - service (ServiceReference) The result of the getServiceReference method - service.id (Long) The service's ID. - service.pid (String) The service's persistent identity.
-Only set if not null - service.objectClass (String[]) The service's object class.
+- event (ServiceEvent) The original Service Event object. - service (ServiceReference) The result of the getServiceReference method - service.id (Long) The service's ID. - service.pid (String) The service's persistent identity.
+Only set if not null. - service.objectClass (String[]) The service's object class.